Chicago Traction Wars: CLTC plan

 In early 1916 the Chicago City Council created a commission of three engineers called the Chicago Traction and Subway Commission to assess the city's transit network and plan improvements.
 In a comprehensive plan released later that year, the commission suggested that the city council create a municipally run transit corporation to buy out private transit carriers and improve the network.

 After two years of inaction, in 1918 the City Council passed legislation to create the Chicago Local Transit Company (CLTC).
 The CLTC board was to have a number of members appointed by the City Council.
 The CLTC was to oversee consolidation of all elevates and surface transit lines under a singular management and begin work on expansions proposed by the commission.
 Meanwhile.
 The City of Chicago was to construct the downtown subway proposed by the commission and rent it to the CLTC.

-Mayor Bill Thompson opposed the CLTC plan and vetoed its ordinance.
+Mayor William Hale Thompson opposed the CLTC plan and vetoed its ordinance.
 The City Council overrode his veto to send the ordinance to the voters in a referendum.

 Initially, in August, it had seemed likely that the referendum would pass.
 It had backing from most of City Council, five of the city's six daily newspapers, and a majority of the city's business community.
 However, by October its chances had begun to decrease.
 Hard line municipal ownership backers had found the plan insufficient and started opposition to it.
 They criticized the plan for failing to guarantee that the city would permanently have control over the CLTC board.
 They also criticized the price tag given to the acquisition of the existing lines ($149 million for Chicago Surface Lines and $71 million for elevated lines), and argued that it would potentially require service cuts and price hikes to pay-off.
 Soon after, an anti-ordinance coalition followed led by individuals such as former mayors Harrison and Dunne.
 Labor unions joined the opposition, as did a few business groups.

 In November, voters rejected the CLTC ordinance by 53 to 47%.

 Schwartz plan

-In February 1922 Alderman Ulysses S. Schwartz proposed a scheme in which the city would raise funds to buy-out transit companies by selling public utility certificate bonds backed by the assets and income of the transit properties to be acquired.
+In February 1922, Alderman Ulysses S. Schwartz proposed a scheme in which the city would raise funds to buy-out transit companies by selling public utility certificate bonds backed by the assets and income of the transit properties to be acquired.
 No taxes would be raised and the city's transit fund would be left untouched in this scheme.